 8. Reconnect with kickball

 It’s been years since you were a bad kickball player in middle school – it’s time to reminisce.
 With hundreds of adult leagues around the country, the sport is surging back in popularity and Buffalo is at the forefront of the trend.
 Even if you haven’t played kickball since your middle school gym class days, it’s worth a try this summer.
-Organizations like MILE Sports and GameOn have weeknight leagues.
-It’s a fun way to connect with friends, let your competitive juices shine and hopefully kick in some runs.
+Organizations like GameOn have weeknight leagues.
+It’s a fun way to connect with friends, let your competitive juices flow and hopefully kick in some runs.

 The 1.8 mile Ring Road in Delaware Park is a great place for walking, running and also pedaling.
 Buffalonian cyclists love to hit the park for solo rides or racing their friends.
-If running isn’t your thing, or you’re just looking for a new way to exercise this summer, get fitted with a new (new to you at least) bike at places like Handlebar Cycle Company or Rick’s Cycle Shop.
+If running isn’t your thing, or you’re just looking for a new way to exercise this summer, get fitted with a bike at places like Handlebar Cycle Company.
 Here, you can find the perfect bike for your style of riding, size, and fitness goals for the summer.

 10. Bring a chair.
 Take it easy.